Republican senators show emotion, but little evidence of changed minds

 During the airing of the new security camera footage, Cassidy was clearly troubled, his right hand alternating between his temple and his mouth.

-Still, Cassidy — facing censure threats from his own party in Louisiana — told reporters that his vote on Tuesday only means he is keeping an open mind.
+Still, Cassidy — facing censure threats from his own party in Louisiana — told reporters that his vote Tuesday only means he is keeping an open mind.
 But he also defended his position.

-“The issue was, ‘is it constitutional?’ ” Cassidy said.
+“The issue was, ‘Is it constitutional?’ ” Cassidy said.
 “At the end of the day, clearly it had been established that it was constitutional.”

 Most Senate Republicans disagreed.